-Dr. Lisa Bjerknes Director (650) 508-3491 Ibjerknes@ndnu.edu
+Dr. Lisa Bjerknes Director (650) 508-3491 lbjerknes@ndnu.edu

 The Department of Natural Sciences offers a Postbaccalaureate Premedical program.
-This program is a flexible program that enables the taking or re-taking of courses as well as a formal certificate program leading to the Postbaccalaureate Premedical Certificate.
+This program is a flexible program that enables the taking or re-taking of courses.
 The purpose of the program is to prepare students whose undergraduate background lacks the necessary science and mathematics requirements for entrance into medical, veterinary, or dental school or into programs such as pharmacy or physical therapy.

-The Postbaccalaureate Premedical Certificate Program takes approximately two years, and the course work receives academic credit.
+The Postbaccalaureate Premedical Program takes approximately two years, and the course work receives academic credit.
 The curriculum is taught by experienced faculty in natural sciences and mathematics.
 An individualized program is planned to meet the needs of each student.
 Most of the program consists of day classes and students may work part-time while completing the program.
-Upon completion of 16 units with a GPA of 3.0 or higher in the curriculum listed below, a Postbaccalaureate Premedical Certificate is awarded.
-Individual assistance with the application process for specific professional schools is provided.